Samsung/tizen-docs/docs/application/tizen-studio-0/setup/hardware-accelerated-execution-manager.md

 ### Removing Intel HAXM

 > [!WARNING]
-> Close all instances of the Tizen emulator before removing Intel&reg; HAXM.
+> Close all instances of the Tizen Emulator before removing Intel&reg; HAXM.

 Run installer or use control panel, to uninstall the Intel&reg; HAXM.

 > [!NOTE]
-> If you remove Intel&reg; HAXM, the acceleration of the Tizen emulator is disabled; however, the emulator is still enabled.
+> If you remove Intel&reg; HAXM, the acceleration of the Tizen Emulator is disabled; however, the emulator is still enabled.
 To re-enable the acceleration, install Intel&reg; HAXM again.

 ### Troubleshooting